aristanetworks/avd/ansible_collections/arista/avd/docs/input-variable-validation-BETA.md

 All schema options (ex. `type`, `max`, `valid_values`) are validated individually, and to pass the validation, the data must conform to all the rules given by the schema options.
 This means that the validator may report multiple errors about the same piece of data if it violates more than on rule.
-This also means that a poorly written schema could have conflicting schema options, which may not allow any value in any value.
-Ex. `required: true`, `min_length: 10` and `max_length: 5` on the same `type: str` schema, would never be satisfied.
+This also means that a poorly written schema could have conflicting schema options, which may not allow any value.
+For example `type: str` schema with `min_length: 10` and `max_length: 5` would never be satisfied.

 ### Schema Options for type `int` (Integer)